colelawrence/decipad/apps/docs/docs/language/booleans.md

 A boolean value can either be true or false.

-You can express boolean values like this:
+Express boolean values like this:

 ```deci live
 true